vdvorak83/rohit/README.md

-# about 85 self writter projects to descibe complete spring functionality.
+# about 85 self written projects to descibe complete spring functionality.